snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 Menu Options with both Color Sensor and Face Detector.
 ----------------

 The user identifies which mode they would like to perform: Color Sensor or Face Detector.
-The appropriate code then runs.
+The appropriate sensor then runs.

 1. (Needed to have uploaded "Combined OPENMV.py" on your OpenMV.)
 2. Connect the SPIKE Prime to your computer using a microUSB cable and open "Combined SPIKE.py" to run on your SPIKE Prime.